comby-tools/comby.dev/website/blog/2021-03-26-comby-reducer.md

 ## Declaring transformations

-`comby-reducer` uses a around 20 transformations to produce the above.
+`comby-reducer` uses around 20 transformations to produce the above.
 These are [in the repo](https://github.com/comby-tools/comby-reducer/blob/master/transforms/config.toml), but you can also see a sample of them by expanding the below tab to get a sense of things.
 Transformations are defined using [comby syntax](https://comby.dev/docs/syntax-reference), and we'll walk through some of them.